sashinram/DAPO/README.md

 We thank the [verl](https://github.com/volcengine/verl) for providing the awesome open-source RL infrastructure.

-Our open-sourced experiments were conducted on the Volcano Engine Machine Learning Platform ([console](https://console.volcengine.com/ml-platform), [documentation](https://www.volcengine.com/docs/6459/)).
+Our open-sourced experiments were conducted on the Volcano Engine Machine Learning Platform.
 We will provide a full reproduction guideline later on the Volcano Engine platform to help users replicate our experiments.

 <!-- ## Citation -->